Whoaa512/starred/README.md

 ## Others

+- [djsime1/awesome-flipperzero](https://github.com/djsime1/awesome-flipperzero) - 🐬 A collection of awesome resources for the Flipper Zero device.
 - [zebbern/claude-code-guide](https://github.com/zebbern/claude-code-guide) - Full guide on claude tips and tricks and how you can optimise your claude code the best & strive to find every command possible even hidden ones!
 - [dwarvesf/WeAreHiring](https://github.com/dwarvesf/WeAreHiring) - We stand for the craftsmanship in software development and we're hiring.
 - [snarktank/ai-dev-tasks](https://github.com/snarktank/ai-dev-tasks) - A simple task management system for managing AI dev agents